camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 ````
 kubectl get pods
 ````
-Identify the correct pods, and access the log
+Identify the correct pods and access the log.
 ````
 kubectl logs -f ku-processautomator-xxxxxx
 ````